EspressoLogicCafe/Examples/README.md

 2. [ExceptionHandling](https://github.com/EspressoLogicCafe/Examples/tree/master/ExceptionHandling): This example demonstrates the different mechanisms a developer can use to handle exception and error scenarios in Live API Creator.

-3. [DataServiceWrapper](https://github.com/EspressoLogicCafe/Examples/tree/master/DataServiceWrapper): Illustrates wrapping LAC-based services with a data source provider, exposing service-based entities.
+3. [DataServiceWrapper](https://github.com/EspressoLogicCafe/Examples/tree/master/DataServiceWrapper): Illustrates wrapping LAC-based services with a data source provider, exposing service-based entities. v 51 or 5.2 only

 4. [MultiThreadedDemo](https://github.com/EspressoLogicCafe/Examples/tree/master/MultiThreadedDemo): This example demonstrates how to call multiple REST endpoints in parallel from LAC using the Java Concurrent Executors framework.